Rose (Doctor Who episode): Legacy

-Printed releases
+In print

 A novelisation of this story written by Russell T Davies was released in paperback and digital formats on 5 April 2018 as part of the Target Collection.
 The book features deviations from the original episode such as bigger set pieces, new plot twists and more characters.
 For the scene in which Clive shows Rose pictures of the Ninth Doctor to prove his immortality, the novelisation has Clive also show her previous incarnations, as well as future ones such as the Eleventh and Twelfth incarnations and Doctors that have not appeared in the series.

-Critical Analysis
+Critical analysis

 A book length study of the serial, written by Jon Arnold, was published as part of The Black Archive series from Obverse Books in 2016.

 The serial was covered in number 48 of the Doctor Who: The Complete History book series, which reprinted Andrew Pixley's Archive features from Doctor Who Magazine and the various Doctor Who Magazine Special Editions, as well as new articles created specifically for the book.